oohg/doc/english/How_to_Configure_and_Use.md

 If you want to build your apps with `COMPILE.BAT` or `BUILDAPP.BAT` batch files but using tools not located at the default paths, please take note that before building you must set the following environment variables:

-* If OOHG libraries are located at folder C:\OOHG\MYLIBS then:
+* If your OOHG libraries are located at folder C:\OOHG\MYLIBS then:
 ```
 set LIB_GUI=MYLIBS
 ```

-* If (x)Harbour compiler is located at folder C:\MYHARBOUR then:
+* If your (x)Harbour compiler is located at folder C:\MYHARBOUR then:
 ```
 set HG_HRB=D:\MYHARBOUR
 ```

-* If (x)Harbour compiler binaries are located at folder D:\MYHARBOUR\BIN" then:
+* If your (x)Harbour compiler binaries are located at folder D:\MYHARBOUR\BIN" then:
 ```
 set BIN_HRB=BIN
 ```

-* If (x)Harbour compiler libraries are located at folder C:\MYHARBOUR\LIBS\WIN then:
+* If your (x)Harbour compiler libraries are located at folder C:\MYHARBOUR\LIBS\WIN then:
 ```
 set LIB_HRB=LIBS\WIN
 ```

-* If C compiler is located at C:\MYCCOMP then:
+* If your C compiler is located at C:\MYCCOMP then:
 ```
 set HG_CCOMP=D:\MYCCOMP
 ```